f4exb/sdrangel/plugins/feature/jogdialcontroller/readme.md

   - K5: Select device control
   - K6: Move down through the list of available channels
-  - K7: Center the channel (set its frequency to 0) - useful when you loose the channel out of the baseband window
+  - K7: Reset the channel frequency (set to 0) - useful when you loose the channel out of the baseband window
   - K8: Move up through the list of available channels
   - K9: Select channel control